Geraldine Hakewill: Early life and education

-Hakewill was born in Paris in 1987, where her parents were living while her father, Peter Hakewill, a general practitioner, was working in tropical disease management.
+Hakewill was born on 13 July 1987 in Paris, France, where her parents were living while her father, Peter Hakewill, a general practitioner, was working in tropical disease management.
 At nine months old, her family moved to Geneva, Switzerland, and then to Chennai in south India, where they practised meditation in an ashram.
 Her mother Elizabeth later taught meditation.
 Hakewill grew up in Sydney from age four with a younger brother, Lucas.
-In March 1994 her father set up an Australian agency for Médecins Sans Frontières (Doctors Without Borders) to attract local doctors.
+In March 1994, her father set up an Australian agency for Médecins Sans Frontières (Doctors Without Borders) to attract local doctors.
 When Hakewill was 14 years old her parents divorced.
 Her father remarried, and she has two step-siblings and two half-siblings.

 Hakewill graduated from the Western Australian Academy of Performing Arts.

 Career

 Acting

 She played Beth in the 2010 Australian film Uninhabited directed by Bill Bennett, and played Ella in 2011 Australian thriller Wasted on the Young.
 In August to September of that year she took the role of Tiny in the theatre play, Sweet Bird andsoforth at ATYP Studio.
 She has appeared in productions for the Sydney Theatre Company, Belvoir St Theatre and Bell Shakespeare Company.
 Also in 2011, she played Angela in a production of the play Heaven by Kit Brookman, performed at the Old 505 Theatre in Surry Hills, Sydney.

 Hakewill secured the starring role of Chelsea Babbage in all three seasons of TV thriller, Wanted (2016–2018) for which she received a TV Week Logie Award nomination for Most Outstanding Newcomer in 2017.
 From 2019 she starred in Ms Fisher's Modern Murder Mysteries a spin-off of Miss Fisher's Murder Mysteries (2012–2015) TV series, which was based on Kerry Greenwood's novels.
 She took the lead and titular character of Peregrine Fisher for two seasons (2019, 2021).
 She was hoping for a third season, however as of October 2022 there has been no confirmation from its broadcaster Seven Network.

 In 2019 Hakewill also had a recurring role as prison inmate Kylee Webb on the seventh season of Wentworth.
-At the Darlinghurst Theatre Company in that year, she played the shy character of Mari in the play The Rise and Fall of Little Voice, where she also showcased her vocal talents.
+At the Darlinghurst Theatre Company in that year, she played the shy character of Laura in the play The Rise and Fall of Little Voice, where she also showcased her vocal talents.

 In 2021, she played Dr. Kareena Wells in ABC's eight-part psych ward drama, Wakefield.
 Filming had begun but bush fires during 2019/2020 pushed the production to the Southern Highlands of New South Wales, which then were also affected by fires.
 In March 2020 the COVID-19 pandemic shut down shooting for five months, and the cast were able to secure the government JobKeeper payments during the hiatus.

+In 2024, Hakewill guest starred in the Bluey episode Surprise!, providing Bluey Heeler's adult voice in the ending.